 Illinois State Board of Education (ISBE)

 Grants of up to $50,000 to Illinois agencies for the purchase, renovation, and replacement of school food service equipment in public and private schools.
-Funding is intended for equipment that will improve the quality of school meals, equipment used to improve or expand participation in school meals, and equipment that improves the safety of food served in the school meal programs.
+Funding is intended for equipment that will improve the quality of school meals, enhance or expand participation in school meals, and increase the safety of food served in the school meal programs.

 The National School Lunch Program Equipment Assistance Grant program allocates funding, via a competitive grant process, to School Food Authorities with schools participating in the National School Lunch Program to purchase and/or renovate equipment needed to serve healthier meals; improve food safety; expand access to school meals; and to help support the establishment, maintenance, or expansion of the School Breakfast Program.